MiguelHenri/Multi-Robot-Inspection/README.md

 ## Data Acquisition

-In our tests and research system evaluation we used the [CoppeliaSim](https://coppeliarobotics.com/) to simulate four robots collecting data.
+We used the [CoppeliaSim](https://coppeliarobotics.com/) to simulate four robots collecting data in our tests and research system evaluation.
 We collected odometry (pose) data into .txt files.
 Check [/data](https://github.com/MiguelHenri/Multi-Robot-Inspection/tree/main/data) for more information.

 Our framework can handle any data type (Share Data contract and PythonAPI may be adapted for another data type).